eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 For Eclipse, for Java-based code generators, the OpenAPI wizards provide additional support to configure the project.
 It is recommended that the project's root folder is selected as the output folder of the generator so that `.java` files will be generated into the existing `src/main/java` and `src/test/java` folders.
 The wizard's default value of the output folder is the project's root folder.
 The wizard also performs some automatic configuration, including `pom.xml` file merging, and necessary updates to the project's classpath.

 <!--
-Action/Topic: Plugin execution validation error in the pom.xml file for OpenAPI Tools for Eclipse Codewind Issue type: bug
+Action/Topic: Plugin execution validation error in the pom.xml file for Eclipse Codewind OpenAPI Tools Issue type: bug
 Issue link: https://github.com/eclipse/codewind/issues/650
 0.5.0: New issue